jmiraal/nd081-c2-Building-and-deploying-cloud-native-applications-from-scratch-project-starter/README.md

 ![](screenshots/send_event_hub_cod.png)

 **If we make a request of the main page, this is an axample of the log obtained in the application logs.
-I shows that the Trigger function has received the event sended in the home page:**
+It shows that the Trigger function has received the event sended in the home page:**

 ![](screenshots/event_hub_log.png)